andyxieyong/gen4mast/README.md

 ### Executing Gen4MAST

 The properties file of this tutorial generates a synthetic pool of distributed systems using two different WCET generation methods: SCALE and UUNIFAST.
 This pool can be used to study the differences on schedulability of these two techniques.
 For this tutorial, the Offset-Based Analysis is applied to each generated system, and the results are stored in an SQLite database.
 Five different seeds numbers are used to generated the systems.
+A thread pool of size 4 is used to execute this study (parameter **THREAD_POOL_SIZE** of the properties file).

 Gen4MAST can be launched as a standard executable java jar file as follows: